Msirivarsha/sign-language-detection-using-ml/README.md

 # sign-language-detection-using-ml
-This project is a machine learning-based Sign Language Detection System designed to identify alphabets from American Sign Language (ASL).
-The project consists of various Python scripts for different stages of the pipeline, including data collection, preprocessing, model training, and deploying a web-based application for real-time detection.
+Sign Language Detection for Recognizing American Sign Language (ASL) Using Machine Learning" bridges the communication gap between hearing and non-hearing individuals.
+This project uses computer vision and machine learning to identify ASL hand gestures and translate them into corresponding alphabets.
+By training on a dataset of ASL gestures, the model learns to recognize subtle differences in hand shapes, orientations, and movements.

+## Technologies Used

+Programming Language: Python
+Frameworks: Flask/Django for web application
+Libraries:
+TensorFlow/Keras: For deep learning
+OpenCV: For image processing
+NumPy & Pandas: For data manipulation
+Matplotlib & Seaborn: For data visualization